SiriKota1/SiriJokeGenerator/README.md

 ## ✨ Features

--⁠  ⁠Fetches random jokes using an API
+- Fetches random jokes using an API
--⁠  ⁠Simple and responsive UI
+- Simple and responsive UI
--⁠  ⁠Beginner-friendly project using HTML, CSS, and JavaScript -⁠  ⁠API integration with fetch()
+- Beginner-friendly project using HTML, CSS, and JavaScript
+- API integration with fetch()

 ## 🛠️ Technologies Used

--  ⁠**HTML** – Structure of the webpage
+- **HTML** – Structure of the webpage
--  ⁠**CSS** – Styling for a clean and responsive look -⁠  ⁠**JavaScript** – Handles API requests and DOM manipulation
+- **CSS** – Styling for a clean and responsive look
+- **JavaScript** – Handles API requests and DOM manipulation